melanuria/mwe_annotator/TRmorph-master/README.txt

-Install TRMorph (https://github.com/coltekin/TRmorph) in this directory.
+Install the Turkish morphological analyzer "TRMorph" in this directory, using the repository and following the instructions at https://github.com/coltekin/TRmorph.

-After successful installation, this directory should contain a file named trmorph.fst
+After successful installation, this directory should contain a file named "trmorph.fst".